Aditieraa/finversee/SUPABASE_SETUP_FINAL.md

 CREATE OR REPLACE FUNCTION create_profile_on_signup() RETURNS TRIGGER AS $$
 BEGIN
-  INSERT INTO public.profiles (id, name, career) VALUES (NEW.id, '', NULL)
+  INSERT INTO public.profiles (id, email, name, career) VALUES (NEW.id, NEW.email, '', NULL)
   ON CONFLICT DO NOTHING;
   RETURN NEW;
 END;